-September 16, 2005
+July 16, 2007

-This section of the Intermodal Container Transfer Facility Joint Powers Authority (Authority) annual financial report presents our discussion and analysis of the Authority's financial performance during the fiscal years ended June 30, 2005 and 2004.
+This section of the Intermodal Container Transfer Facility Joint Powers Authority (the Authority) annual financial report presents the management's discussion and analysis of the Authority's financial performance during the fiscal years ended June 30, 2006 and 2005.
 Please read it in conjunction with the Authority's financial statements, which follow this section.